elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20241121.md

   - For wider listening some talks may be shared as webinars.
   - Share presented slides later for the ELISA result database.
   - Michael asked about if there will be a slack/chat for the event (Ramon checking)
-- 25th Feb in Karlsruhe, Germany - 7th Workshop on Avionics Systems and Software Engineering (AvioSE)
+- 25th Feb in Karlsruhe, Germany - 7th Workshop on Avionics Systems and Software Engineering (AvioSE) (https://aviose-workshop.github.io/)
-  - **(NEW) Call for Papers and further information on: https://aviose-workshop.github.io/**
-  - Deadline extend to Nov 11, 2024.
 - 24th-27th March in Seattle, WA - Flight Software Workshop (https://flightsoftware.org/workshop/FSW2025)
-  - Presentation only - submissions start ~Oct 14th (**Due Nov 15th**)
-  - This workshop drove some of the Space Grade Linux topics
+  - This workshop drove some previous Space Grade Linux topics
   - Lessons learned / BOF-like with presentation
   - Registration/abstracts open - 200 slots
   - Christopher Heistand is chairing
-    - [MW]  **Ask Michael about proposing some talks.
-Status of RT primer with stats??
-Maybe a combo of space and non-space perspective?**  Chat with Kate?
+  - Matt Weber and Michael Monaghan submitted an abstract to present an ELISA talk on "Making Penguins Fly"
-- July 2025 - Space Mission Challenges for Information Technology Space Computing Conference IEEE (Pasadena, CA)
+- July 2025 - Space Mission Challenges for Information Technology Space Computing Conference IEEE (Pasadena, CA) (https://2025.smcit-scc.space/)
-  - Workshops (deadline for submissions Fall 2024) and papers
-  - **Do we want to propose a topic?
-Or a Space workshop at the event with ELISA topics?(ELISA was a sponsor in prior 2 yrs)**
-    - Maybe just automotive?
-[MW] asking Kate/Min if there are plans for next year already and if we could present a similar talk from FSW.
+  **- Deadline for proposal submissions Dec 13th**
-- Aug - SmallSat - Call for paper is open - https://www.smallsat.org/downloads/call-for-papers.pdf
+- Aug - SmallSat - Call for paper is open (Due Feb 4th) - https://www.smallsat.org/downloads/call-for-papers.pdf
 - DASC 2025: September 14-18, 2025 44th Digital Avionics Systems Conference (https://2025.dasconline.org/) (Montreal, Canada)

 ## Articles / Publications